christian-schlichtherle/service-wight/README.md

 Service Wight adds a level of indirection to locatable services and partitions them into service providers and service transformations at design time.
-Based on their priority, providers and transformations are selected and sorted for composition into custom providers at runtime.
+Based on their priority then, providers and transformations are selected and sorted for composition into custom providers at runtime.
 This simple design results in a fairly flexible schema for locating services on the class path.
 Leveraging this schema, you can easily design complex plugin architectures where features are encapsulated in plugins which users can compose into solutions simply by adding them to the runtime classpath of their application.

 ## Advanced Usage

-### Introspecting The Findings Of The Service Locator
+### Inspecting The Findings Of The Service Locator

 The `provider` method of the `ServiceLocator` class actually returns a `CompositeProvider`, not just a [`Supplier`], so you can write this: